steveknoblock/seseragi/seseragi/seseragi.md

 # New

-The new design will focus on a set of page types.
+The design of Seseragi will focus on balance between image and text, and visual flow.
+The design will provide templates for a concise set of page types:

-home page
+Homepage
-article page
+Article Page
-contents or index page
+Flow Page
-photos/mosaic page
+Contents or Index Page

 What will these pages show?